ceph/ceph/doc/rbd/rbd-openstack.rst

 On the ``glance-api`` node, you'll need the Python bindings for ``librbd``::

-  sudo apt-get install python-ceph sudo yum install python-ceph
+  sudo apt-get install python-rbd sudo yum install python-rbd

 On the ``nova-compute``, ``cinder-backup`` and on the ``cinder-volume`` node, use both the Python bindings and the client command line tools::